Updated: May 12

 An observer in the Nasimi District of Baku was also physically prevented from filming by commission members, who told him that only journalists were able to film.

-Endangered Scholars Worldwide strongly condemns the attacks on election observers and journalists in Azerbaijan.
-Recently, there has been a rise in political violence in Azerbaijan.
+Endangered Scholars Worldwide condemns the attacks on election observers and journalists in Azerbaijan, which has recently experienced a rise in political violence.
 Students, professors, and academics have been increasingly targeted in violent attacks—an unacceptable trend.
 Universities are institutions that must embody principles of academic freedom and free expression, values that stand in strong contrast to the actions taken on behalf of the authoritarian regime in power in Azerbaijan.